 |Expert interview coaching - 0430 972 578|

 Chances are that your competition will probably be nervous as well.
-A candidate who is not feeling any nerves about the prospect of an interview runs the risk of becoming too complacent.
+A candidate who is not feeling any nerves about the prospect of an interview runs the risk of being too complacent.

-Interview coaching can prepare you for the types of questions you will face in your interview.
-Behavioural interviews can be particularly challenging and require that you have thought about the right examples which demonstrate your strengths and capabilities.
+Interview coaching can prepare you for the different types of questions you will face in your interview.
+Behavioural interview questions can be particularly challenging and an interview coach can help you to ensure you are using strong examples that serve to showcase your relevant strengths and capabilities.

 I'm an interview coach based in Melbourne, Australia with over twenty years of experience with interview training.
 I help people prepare for behavioural interviews.
 Also as a psychologist, I ensure people cultivate the right mindset for achieving peak performance.